 There has been some research into the combination of using Maltodextrin along with Dextrose.
 It is reported (but not particularly well verified) that the combination of these is ideal for rapid absorption, thanks to their structure.
 Due to this, many people prefer to take a combination of Maltodextrin and Dextrose at a ratio of 50:50.

-Fine Powdered Oats is perhaps the most versatile and suitable carbohydrate for general use.
-Fine Powdered Oats have all the nutritional benefits of oats, being high in vitamins, minerals and fibre as well as protein.
-Oats are considered complex carbohydrates, however our fine oat powder is highly refined so although the sugar content is very low, these would still be considered a rapidly absorbed carbohydrate with a high GI (though not as high as Dextrose or Maltodextrin).
+Fine Powdered Oats is perhaps the most versatile and suitable carbohydrate for widespread use.
+Fine Powdered Oats have all the nutritional benefits of oats, being high in vitamins, minerals, and fibre as well as protein.
+Oats are considered complex carbohydrates; however, our fine oat powder is highly refined so although the sugar content is extremely low, these would still be considered a rapidly absorbed carbohydrate with a high GI (though not as high as Dextrose or Maltodextrin).

 If your nutritional intake is lacking, then Fine Powdered Oats would be the best carbohydrate to use.
 They can be used for energy source pre-training as well as for post workout to restore glycogen levels.
 They are also great added to pancakes and other baking!